 The bird and fish symbols on the knuckles represent an opportunity.
 A special or unusual opportunity is symbolised by the double fish (the big catch) with noses touching.
 You can read more about the fish symbol on the palm here.

-I hope you have enjoyed reading this article, please share with your friends.
+I hope you have enjoyed reading this article.
+Please share with your friends.
 I hope to make another in the future with even more details.
-If you are interested, I have started a new study group for it, join here.
+If you are interested, I have started a new study group.
+Join here.